 MassDevelopment provides high quality ground water to customers in the Devens Regional Enterprise Zone.
-The Devens water supply has a permit to pump up to 4.8 million gallons per day.
+The Devens water system is operated under a permit to pump up to 4.8 million gallons of water per day.
 Securing the quality and safety of this resource is extremely important to us.